turbot/powerpipe-docs/docs/reference/cli/dashboard.md

 ```

-Run a dashboard and upload a snapshot with `anyone_with_link` visibility to specific workspace.
+Run a dashboard and upload a snapshot with `anyone_with_link` visibility to a specific workspace.
 ```bash
 powerpipe dashboard run account_report --share  --snapshot-location vandelay-industries/latex
 ```